 “Walking Man I” (1961)

-The “Walking Man I” is considered one of the most famous sculptures of the XX century.
-This work together with a portrait of Alberto Giacometti is even depicted on the banknote of 100 Swiss francs.
+“Walking Man I” is considered one of the most famous sculptures of the 20th century.
+This work, along with a portrait of Alberto Giacometti, is even depicted on the banknote of 100 Swiss francs.
 In 2010, for the first time in 20 years, it was put up for Sotheby’s auction by the German Dresdner Bank AG.
 The sculpture caused a real stir!
-The fierce bidding that lasted eight minutes ended with a result of $104.3 million, making the “Walking Man I” one of the most expensive sculptures in the world.
+The fierce bidding that lasted eight minutes ended with a result of $104.3 million, making “Walking Man I” one of the most expensive sculptures in the world.
 Its new owner is Lily Safra, the widow of the Brazilian banker Edmond J. Safra.

 “For the Love of God” (2007)

-The platinum sculpture by Damien Hirst, the renowned British artist, is a slightly smaller copy of an 18th-century human skull decorated with 8,601 clear diamonds and a pear-shaped pink diamond (52.4 ct) known as the Skull Star Diamond, which is located in the forehead.
+The platinum sculpture by Damien Hirst, the renowned British artist, is a slightly smaller copy of an 18th-century human skull, decorated with 8,601 clear diamonds and a pear-shaped pink diamond (52.4 ct) known as the Skull Star Diamond, which is placed in the forehead.
 What’s more, the skull has original teeth that were purchased in London.
 Damien Hirst, who is famous for his scandalous installations with dead animals in formaldehyde, paid £14 million to create such a precious artwork.
-In 2007, the skull was exhibited in the White Cube gallery, and the same year it was sold for £50 million ($100 million).
-The gallery’s representative reported that the buyers are going to resell this Hirst’s masterpiece in the near future.
+In 2007, the skull was exhibited in White Cube Gallery, and the same year it was sold for £50 million ($100 million).
+The gallery’s representative reported that the buyers were going to resell this Hirst’s masterpiece in the near future.